 This client’s website UX was under internal scrutiny as a result of multiple users’ feedback and overall lower online engagement.
 It was clear that the website experience needed improvement, but the client struggled to clearly identify areas of top priority.

-To discover more about its users and be sure about their pain points, the client tapped UXArmy’s team to design and execute a user research plan and guide their team through until the new website design was ready to implement.
+To discover more about its users and be sure about their pain points, the client tapped UXArmy’s team to design and execute a user research plan and guide their team through until the new website design was ready to implement and user validated.

 Services used by client:

 - Design and execution of qualitative and quantitative user research

 - Creation and deployment of online surveys to confirm findings

 - Data analysis to derive Insights on user pain points

 How did UXArmy do it?